askpng/solarpowered/README.md

 - `power-profiles-daemon`
 - `thermald`

-`tlp.service` is enabled by default. `systemd-rfkill.{service,socket}` is disabled by default.
+`tlp.service` is enabled by default with TLP defaults. `systemd-rfkill.{service,socket}` is disabled by default.

 ### solarpowered-ex: Desktop exclusive packages
 This configuration is intended to support my desktop configuration.
-Changes to this image will be frequent.
+Changes to this image is frequent.

 <details>
   <summary>Desktop configuration details</summary>